firecow/swarm-app/README.md

 # What?
-Cow Swarm deploys services to docker swarm in a controlled manner.
+Cowswarm deploys services to docker swarm in a controlled manner.

 # Why?